Data Centers in Maceió

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Brazil offers significant tax incentives for data center development.
-These programs provide exemptions on import tariffs for essential IT equipment and can reduce the tax burden on certain capital expenditures, lowering the total cost of ownership.
+Tax Advantage For Data Centers: Brazil provides meaningful tax incentives for data center development.
+These programs include significant exemptions on import tariffs for IT equipment and other capital expenditures, directly lowering the cost of building and scaling digital infrastructure.

 Natural Disaster Risk

-Maceió has a high overall risk profile, with an INFORM score of 5.2 out of 10 as of September 2025.
-The assessment indicates that while certain geophysical risks are low, the primary natural hazards are climate and weather-related.
+Maceió has a high overall risk profile, rated 5.2 out of 10 according to the INFORM Risk Index as of September 2025.
+The primary threats are environmental and human-related, while geological risks are minimal.